Perspective | ‘It’s race, class and gender together’: Why the Atlanta murders aren’t just about one thing

 The slain women in Atlanta reminded them of their own mothers, or their aunts, or their sisters, or themselves.

-“These were women,” Liwag Dixon said in an interview.
+“These were women,” Liwag Dixon said.
 “With friends, with families, and jobs, and hopes, and traumas and goals.
-And then their lives get summed up as ‘several of the victims were women of Asian descent.’”
+And then their lives get summed up as ‘several of the victims were women of Asian descent.’ ”

 Monica Hesse is a columnist writing about gender and its impact on society.
 For more visit wapo.st/hesse.